 The Active Partnership work alongside a network of 13 School Games Organisers (SGOs) covering Kent and Medway.
 SGOs are funded by the Department of Health and Social Care and the National Lottery through Sport England to deliver the School Games programme for three days a week.
 They are predominantly hosted by schools to whom the funding is paid.
 Outside of this, many SGOs also work as teachers, within School Sport Partnerships or in other roles in sport and schools.

 The School Games in Kent is evolving to engage those most affected by inequalities and to support the positioning of physical activity across our network of schools.
-There will be a greater focus on targeted provision and the Active 60 Minute Agenda which aspires to reduce sedentary behaviour and increase physical activity for at least 60 minutes every day as recommended by the UK Chief Medical Officers physical activity guidelines (view as a pdf).
+There is now a greater focus on targeted provision and the Active 60 Minute Agenda which aspires to reduce sedentary behaviour and increase physical activity for at least 60 minutes every day as recommended by the UK Chief Medical Officers physical activity guidelines (view as a pdf).

 How are we doing this?